 Why Do Online Poker Sites Offer Bonuses?

-Poker rooms generate revenue from collecting a small percentage from each pot in cash games or by charging a small entrance fee in tournaments in addition to the buy-in.
+Online poker sites generate revenue by collecting a small percentage from each pot in cash games or by charging a small entrance fee in tournaments in addition to the buy-in.

-To keep bringing in more players, poekr sites will front players bonus cash so they have a better chance of building a bankroll and continuing to play at the poker site.
+To keep bringing in new players poker sites will pay players upfront with credited poker bonus cash so they have a better chance of building a bankroll and continuing to play at the poker site.

 There are a variety of poker bonuses but most boil down to four categories:

-These are rare but some online poker sites will offer instant cash when you sign up.
-This money is deposited directly into your online poker account.
+These are rarer but some online poker sites will offer instant cash or tournament tickets when you sign up and create your first account at their site.

 4) Referral Bonus

-How Do I Sign Up Using a Bonus Code?
+How Do I Sign Up Using a Poker Bonus Code?